Jerry Punch

-Jerry Lee Punch (born August 20, 1953) is an American auto racing and college football commentator known for his career at ESPN, as well as a physician.
+Jerry Lee Punch (born August 20, 1953) is an American physician and auto racing and college football commentator known for his career at ESPN.
 Punch also does local radio spots in Knoxville.
 Punch is also a Principal Investigator for clinical research company, Alliance for Multispecialty Research or AMR, in Knoxville.

 Early life

 Punch grew up in Newton, North Carolina.
 He began his broadcasting career when he was selected to join the local radio station staff of Newton-Conover High School.
 The local radio station, WNNC in Newton, provided free air time to the local high school broadcasting organization with rotational assignments to aspiring broadcast journalists.
 Students at the high school auditioned for the much sought after staff positions.
 Punch was successful and was selected by fellow students to become a new reporter and, thus, he was permitted to participate in the weekly Saturday morning live broadcasts on WNNC.

 Punch walked-on to the North Carolina State University football team, serving as a backup quarterback under coach Lou Holtz.
 He graduated magna cum laude at NC State in 1975 with a degree in zoology.
 He received a medical degree from Wake Forest University School of Medicine in 1979.
 Punch paid his college and medical school tuition through prize money earned racing at short tracks in North Carolina.

 Prior to his broadcasting career, Punch worked as an emergency medicine physician.
 He initially worked at Halifax Medical Center in Daytona Beach, Florida in 1982.
-He later served as the director of emergency medicine at Bunnell Community Hospital (now known as Florida Hospital Flagler) in Palm Coast, Florida.
+He later served as the director of emergency medicine at Bunnell Community Hospital (now known as AdventHealth Palm Coast) in Palm Coast, Florida.
 For a period of time, Punch's medical and broadcasting careers overlapped.